 There are no legal restrictions on the borrower's use of proceeds from loans or debt securities.
-However, general prohibition of financial assistance may impose restrictions to the extent the advancing of money or granting of loans providing financial means to enable a third party to purchase existing shares of the company is prohibited.
+However, general prohibition of financial assistance may impose restrictions to the extent the advancing of money or granting of loans providing financial means to enable a third party to purchase existing shares of a public limited liability company (société anonyme) is prohibited.
 The prohibition has been somewhat relaxed through a whitewash procedure (see question 15) but it still stands.
 Any funding made for purposes of illegal activities are of course prohibited.